mdcao/japsa/README.md

 ### Authors and Contributors
 Japsa was maintained by Minh Duc Cao (@mdcao).
-The following people have contributed to the development of Japsa, including ideas, algorithms, implementation, documentation and feedback:
+The following people (in no particular order) have contributed to the development of Japsa, including ideas, algorithms, implementation, documentation and feedback:

 * Lachlan Coin